12 Tips for a Good Night’s Sleep

 Sleep problems can for some people be linked to anxiety.
 If you are worried about your mental health, speak to your GP.
 More information from MIND can be found here Sleeping with anxiety - Mind

-Cardiomyopathy UK have dedicated support nurses who you can contact on our helpline on 0800 018 1024, we are available Monday- Friday 08.30am-16.30pm and can provide guidance and support to you.
+Cardiomyopathy UK have dedicated specialist nurses who you can contact on our helpline on 0800 018 1024, we are available Monday- Friday 08.30am-16.30pm and can provide guidance and support to you.

 Return to news